 How to Avoid Ancillary Probate in Florida

-- Ownership in a Business Entity.
 The owner can transfer commercial or rental real estate located in Florida into a business entity such as a limited liability company or a corporation, which will convert the property from real estate into personal property.
 Note that while this may avoid ancillary probate in Florida, it may not prevent domiciliary probate in the owner's home state of residence.
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded.

-- Ownership in a Trust.
 The owner can title the Florida real estate in the name of a trust, such as a revocable living trust.
 If you are considering this option, please do not try to write your own deed.
-You need to consult with a Florida attorney to insure that the deed is properly drafted and recorded.
+You need to consult with a Florida attorney to ensure that the deed is properly drafted and recorded.

 What Should You Do?